mahi-varshney/myportfolio/README.md

 - Adding paragraphs and line breaks
 - Inserting images and links
 - Making forms
-- Isertion video and audio
+- Inserting video and audio
 ## Technologies Used:
 - HTML